-Business environment means all those external factors or factors affecting business environment which have impact on wealth earning activities.
-In other words, business environment includes all those factors or elements, which directly or indirectly affect the economic life of human.
+Business environment means all those external factors or factors affecting the business environment which have an impact on wealth-earning activities.
+In other words, the business environment includes all those factors or elements, that directly or indirectly affect the economic life of humans.

-In other words, business environment generally means those external factors which have direct economic impact on any business.
+In other words, the business environment generally means those external factors which have a direct economic impact on any business.

-Thus, business environment includes that atmosphere or conditions, in which business activities are being accomplished.
-The profit, production, investments are determined by business environment.
+Thus, the business environment includes the atmosphere or conditions, in which business activities are being accomplished.
+The profit, production, and investments are determined by the business environment.

 1. Natural Resources

-Business environment is affected by natural resources available in country, including land, quality of soil, mineral wealth, water resources, vegetation, formation of surface and climate.
+The business environment is affected by natural resources available in the country, including land, quality of soil, mineral wealth, water resources, vegetation, formation of surface, and climate.

-If the natural resources are abundantly available, their utilisation will result in economic development and large volume of employment.
+If natural resources are abundantly available, their utilization will result in economic development and a large volume of employment.

-If these are scarce then poverty, starvation, unemployment and backwardness will adversely affect the business environment also.
+If these are scarce then poverty, starvation, unemployment, and backwardness will adversely affect the business environment.

 2. Human Resources

-Human resource is an important determining factor for business environment.
+Human resources is an important determining factor for the business environment.

-A country having human resources healthy, intelligent, efficient trained and adequate then rapid economic development is possible.
+A country having human resources healthy, intelligent, efficiently trained, and adequate then rapid economic development is possible.

-Shortage of labour force and unhealthy and inefficient Labour force obstacles in the way of business development.
+Shortage of labor force and unhealthy and inefficient Labour force obstacles in the way of business development.

-However, excessive human resources (overpopulation) also cause several problems and checks the proper excavation of natural resources.
+However, excessive human resources (overpopulation) also cause several problems and check the proper excavation of natural resources.

-Business environment is also affected by economic policies of Government.
+The business environment is also affected by the economic policies of the Government.

-If these policies are effective, suitable, strong and progressive, development of Agricultur, industries and trade is quite sure.
+If these policies are effective, suitable, strong, and progressive, the development of agriculture, industries, and trade is quite sure.

-Good policies help in increasing production, incomes, savings, investments, capital formation and bringing about rapid economic development of the country.
+Good policies help in increasing production, incomes, savings, investments, and capital formation and bringing about rapid economic development in the country.

-However, the faulty polices result in creating obstacles in the way of economic development.
+However, the faulty policies result in creating obstacles in the way of economic development.

 Technology is understood as the systematic application of scientific or other organized knowledge to practical tasks.
 It is through a business that technology reaches people.

-Technology changes fast and to keep pace with it, Businessman should be ever alert to adopt change technology to their business.
+Technology changes fast and to keep pace with it, businessmen should be ever alert to adopt change technology to their business.

-A Firm which is unable to cope with the technological changes does not survive.
-The differing technological environment of different countries main calls for product modifications.
+A Firm that is unable to cope with the technological changes does not survive.
+The differing technological environment of different countries mainly calls for product modifications.

-Technological developments may increase the demand or some existing products.
+Technological developments may increase the demand for some existing products.

 The fast changes in technologies also create problems for Enterprises as they render plants and products obsolete quickly.

-Capital formation is an important factor of business environment.
-Rate of capital formation, development of capital market and availability of investments in the country directly affect the business environment.
+Capital formation is an important factor in the business environment.
+The rate of capital formation, development of the capital market, and availability of investments in the country directly affect the business environment.

 A conducive atmosphere is created for the development and continuity of business in the country.

-On the contrary, business environment in the country remains disappointing and undeveloped.
+On the contrary, the business environment in the country remains disappointing and undeveloped.

 During the period of boom, economic stability is sustained by controlling inflation, through reducing the volume of money and credit.

-On the contrary, during periods of depression, momentum of economic development is speed up by increasing the volume of money and credit.
+On the contrary, during periods of depression, the momentum of economic development is sped up by increasing the volume of money and credit.

-So, monetary measures are adopted to safeguard the economy, against trade eycles.
+So, monetary measures are adopted to safeguard the economy, against trade cycles.

-The fiscal policy, plays a vital role to raise income from various taxes, which is spent for developmental activities by government.
-Taxation policy, expenditure policy, public debit policy of the government affect business environment.
+The fiscal policy plays a vital role in raising income from various taxes, which is spent for developmental activities by the government.
+Taxation policy, expenditure policy, and public debt policy of the government affect the business environment.

-So, the government stops extravagances through fiscal policy and invests financial resources for developmental activities.
+So, the government stops extravagances through fiscal policy and invests financial resources in developmental activities.

-A proper balance and coordination between monetary and fiscal policy is helps in development of the economy.
+A proper balance and coordination between monetary and fiscal policy helps in the development of the economy.

-- In situation of perfect competition, optimum utilisation of resources is achieved through over production, low costs, competitions and moderate profits, etc.
+- In the situation of perfect competition, optimum utilization of resources is achieved through overproduction, low costs, competition, moderate profits, etc.

-- In Monopoly market, development of the country is blocked due to high costs, high prices, low production, Monopoly profits and exploitation of consumers.
-Besides, optimum utilisation of sources for production is also not possible in monopolistic situations.
+- In the Monopoly market, the development of the country is blocked due to high costs, high prices, low production, Monopoly profits, and exploitation of consumers.
+Besides, optimum utilization of sources for production is also not possible in monopolistic situations.

-- In situation of imperfect competition, cut throat competition emerges as the result of diversified production, higher profits, low production and advertisement costs.
+- In the situation of imperfect competition, cutthroat competition emerges as the result of diversified production, higher profits, low production and advertisement costs.

-Thus, business environment is determined in consonance with the aforesaid conditions and sometimes, the government is required to enforce control on market system.
+Thus, the business environment is determined in consonance with the aforesaid conditions, and sometimes, the government is required to enforce control of the market system.

-Entrepreneur and innovation is an important factor among several factors which effects the business environment of any country.
+Entrepreneurship and innovation an important factors among several factors that affect the business environment of any country.

 “Economic development depends upon technical progress and innovations.

-The entrepreneur provides contribution towards economic development by taking advantage of technical knowledge, in utilisation of the resources.
+The entrepreneur provides a contribution towards economic development by taking advantage of technical knowledge, in the utilization of the resources.

 In developing countries, there is a shortage of efficient and competent entrepreneurs.
-There are established facts of success not only in our country, but in foreign countries also.
+There are established facts of success not only in our country but in foreign countries.

-These both are important factors of economic environment.
+These both are important factors in the economic environment.

-The capital of any country is a dynamic phenomena and two markets are developed organised.
+The capital of any country is a dynamic phenomenon and two markets are developed and organized.

-If the money market of the countries active in the proper direction, the pace and directions of economic development will also be proper.
+If the money market of the countries is active in the proper direction, the pace and direction of economic development will also be proper.
 Otherwise, the country may remain in the grip of inflation or deflation.

-Similarly, the capital markets also has its own control on Financial Institutions, savings investments, capital formation.
+Similarly, the capital markets also have their own control on Financial Institutions, savings investments, and capital formation.

-The economic development will get momentum with the activeness and sound organisation of the capital market.
+The economic development will get momentum with the activeness and sound organization of the capital market.